-- Other vehicles would be permitted in the zone but would have to pay £10 per day from February 2021 (rising to £20 per day from August 2025) to drive in the zone between 7am and 7pm.
+- Other vehicles would be permitted in the zone but would be charged from £2 to £10 per day (rising to between £4 and £20 per day from August 2025) to drive in the zone between 7am and 7pm.

 The consultation documents giving details of the final proposals are below, along with a questionnaire to give us your views.

-The questionnaire allows you to upload documents so if you are responding on behalf of an organisation you may want to use this facility to submit a PDF letter or other documents.
+The questionnaire allows you to upload documents, so if you are responding on behalf of an organisation you may want to use this facility to submit a PDF letter or other documents.